-When we are informed that an independent school is no longer operating, through the notification telephone call for a pre-registration, material change or standard inspection, we will consult with the DfE.
-The DfE may commission us to carry out an emergency inspection to check compliance with the independent school standards, and to take copies of the admission and attendance registers.
+When we are informed that an independent school has already closed or that it is no longer operating as a school, we will consult the DfE.
+The DfE may commission us to carry out an emergency inspection to check compliance with the independent school standards.

-We will always consult with the DfE before granting a deferral of inspection of any type of independent school.
+We will always inform the DfE if we grant a deferral of any type of independent school inspection.

 Deferral of area SEND inspections

-We do not anticipate having to defer the inspection of area SEND provision other than in exceptional circumstances, such as an extreme weather event or other major incident.
+We do not anticipate having to defer an area SEND inspection other than in exceptional circumstances, such as an extreme weather event or other major incident.

 If local areas have concerns about the timing of an inspection, they may submit a deferral request, with any supporting reasons, to the lead inspector at the point of notification of the inspection.
 We will consider each individual request on its merits.
-All such requests will be considered jointly by Ofsted and the Care Quality Commission, in line with this policy.
+All requests will be considered jointly by Ofsted and the Care Quality Commission (CQC), in line with this policy.
 If a local area requests a deferral of its inspection, the lead inspector must notify Ofsted through the appropriate region as soon as possible.
-The absence of the clinical commissioning group’s chief executive or director of children’s services or their equivalent will not normally be a reason for deferring an inspection.
+The absence of the clinical commissioning group’s chief executive, director of children’s services or their equivalent will not normally be a reason for deferring an inspection.